 - Good in an apartment? – No, the Doberott needs a house with a yard

-The Lab Shepherd Mix has some different names like Sheprador, German Shepherd Lab Mix or the Labrador Shepherd this dog is a very beautiful dog.
+The Lab Shepherd Mix has different names like Sheprador, German Shepherd Lab Mix, or the Labrador Shepherd; this dog is beautiful.

-They are a friendly, family-oriented dog that can serve double duty as an excellent watchdog, herder, and even fetching.
+They are friendly, family-oriented dogs that can serve double duty as excellent watchdogs, herder, and even fetching.

 The personality of the Shepador is:

-When you decide to get a puppy, the puppies will not necessarily have the same coat or a personality like his parents or siblings.
+When you decide to get a puppy, the puppy will not necessarily have the same coat or personality as his parents or siblings.
 For example, a puppy’s attitude could take after the Lab; he could be happy, energetic, happy to play with a stranger.
 But his coat and body shape could look like a German Shepherd’s.

 The sister could have the shape and coat of a Labrador.
 But, she could have the temperament of a German Shepherd–protective, watchful, standoffish, playful, loving.